stitchdata/docs/_developer-files/import-api/documentation/iapi-response-codes.md

         content: |
           The text in error messages will vary by root cause and endpoint.

-          Each endpoint section contains a rollup of the errors specific to that endpoint.
+          Each endpoint section contains a list of the errors specific to that endpoint.
 Refer to the documentation for the endpoint for specifics on errors, their possible causes, and the messages the API will return.
 ---